imran3180/pytorch-nli/README.md

   # Training a BiLSTM model on multinli dataset
   python train.py -m bilstm -d multinli
 ```
+* Training script will create log, training.log which can be found in results_dir(default: results).
+* In the first run it will take quite bit time(approx: 30 mins) because the script will download the dataset and Glove word vector.
+For the subsequent runs it will use the saved dataset and word vector so it will be fast.
 ## Evaluation
 ```shell
   # Evaluating a trained BiLSTM model on snli dataset